Queen Sinjeong

-Life
+Biography

+Birth and family background

-Lady Jo was born on 21 January 1809 into the Pungyang Jo clan to Jo Man-yeong and Lady Song of the Eunjin Song clan during King Sunjo's 8th year of reign.
-Through her paternal great-grandmother, Lady Jo is a first cousin twice removed of Lady Hyegyeong; who is the grandmother of her future father-in-law, King Sunjo.
+Lady Jo was born on 9 January 1809 into the Pungyang Jo clan to Jo Man-yeong and Lady Song of the Eunjin Song clan during King Sunjo's 8th year of reign.
+Through her paternal great-grandmother, Lady Jo is a first cousin twice removed, or a second cousin, of Lady Hyegyeong; who was the grandmother of her future father-in-law, King Sunjo.
+As well as a 5th great-granddaughter of Princess Jeongmyeong and a 6th great-granddaughter of Queen Inmok and King Seonjo.